The Rock Lookout and Rileys Mountain in Mulgoa

 Rileys Mountain Lookout

-The lookout on Rileys Mountain is a bit smaller than the Rock Lookout and is also unfenced, so please be careful when exploring.
+The lookout itself is slightly smaller than The Rock Lookout and, like its counterpart, is unfenced, so take care while exploring.

-If you’d like to go for an even longer hike, the main track continues to Mulgoa Trig and eventually Nepean Narrows Lookdown, which is an extra 3 km one way.
+For those keen on a longer hike, the main track continues to Mulgoa Trig and eventually to Nepean Narrows Lookdown, an additional 3 kilometres one way.

 More Blue Mountains: